rmvxmir/decentralized-voting/d-voting/documentation.md

   await repToken.initializeVotingContract(voting.address);
   await sbt.initializeVotingContract(voting.address);
   ```
-- **Frontend Integration**: Updated `App.js` with contract addresses and ABIs, ensuring seamless interaction.
 - **Testing**: Ran the DApp locally (`npm start`) to verify end-to-end functionality, from wallet connection to voting.

 ## Instructions on Setting Up the Project

-To set up and run the DAO Voting Platform, follow these steps.
+To set up and run the Voting Tool, follow these steps.
 The project requires Node.js, Hardhat, and MetaMask.

 ### Prerequisites
 - **Node.js and npm**: Install from [nodejs.org](https://nodejs.org/) (v16 or later).